 The kind of product photography you do will impact how finicky you are about your camera’s tech.

-You might be photographing for digital use, on websites like Etsy or Ebay.
-You can get away with a less expensive camera body.
+You might be photographing for digital use, on websites like Etsy or eBay.
+In this case, you can get away with a less expensive camera body.

 Features Your Product Photography Camera Should Have